mustpax/sortmybox/Readme.md

 - Mustafa “Let’s do it in JavaScript” Paksoy
 - Sid “This codebase needs more FactoryImpl’s” Yang
-- Kanishka "That should be centered" Maheshwari
+- Kanishka “That should be centered” Maheshwari

+Early testing, design and usability feedback by:

+- Canmert ”Michael Jackson” Koral

 ### Feedback